Instability and self-propulsion of flexible autophoretic filaments: Buckling instability of uniformly active filaments

 for the mode configurations $\varphi_n(s)$ and the corresponding eigenvalues $\sigma_n$.

-We used a pseudo-spectral method \citep{trefethenSpectralMethodsMatlab2000, boydChebyshevFourierSpectral2001} to solve Eq.\eqref{eq:EVP} along with the boundary conditions $\partial_s^2\varphi_n(s)|_{s=\pm1}=0$ and $\partial_s^3\varphi_n(s)|_{s=\pm1}=0$.
+We used a pseudospectral method \citep{trefethenSpectralMethodsMatlab2000, boydChebyshevFourierSpectral2001} to solve Eq.\eqref{eq:EVP} along with the boundary conditions $\partial_s^2\varphi_n(s)|_{s=\pm1}=0$ and $\partial_s^3\varphi_n(s)|_{s=\pm1}=0$.
 For $\mathcal{AM}=1$, all the eigenvalues are found to be negative for any value of the elastophoretic number $\alpha$, implying that the perturbed filament relaxes back to its straight configuration.
 In Fig.\ref{fig:EigenValueSpectrum_and_EigenFunctions}$(a)$, we show, for $\mathcal{A}\mathcal{M}=-1$ and $\varepsilon=10^{-2}$, the real parts of the first six eigenvalues for increasing values of $\alpha$.
-We find that the two most unstable modes, $\sigma_1$ and $\sigma_2$, occur at $\alpha_{c1} \approx 87$ and $\alpha_{c2} \approx 193$, respectively.
+We find that the first two eigenmodes, $\sigma_1$ and $\sigma_2$, become unstable beyond $\alpha_{c1} \approx 87$ and $\alpha_{c2} \approx 193$, respectively.
 These two modes remain the most unstable ones as $\alpha$ increases, i.e., when the filament becomes more flexible.
-In Fig.\ref{fig:EigenValueSpectrum_and_EigenFunctions}$(b)$, we show the corresponding eigenfunctions, $\varphi_1$ and $\varphi_2$, for various values of $\alpha$.
-The filament conformation is a straight rod below the buckling threshold, $\alpha < \alpha_{c1}$ (Fig.\ref{fig:EigenValueSpectrum_and_EigenFunctions}$(b)$, panel $(i)$).
-All the modes in this case are stable and, therefore, the filament is stationary.
+In Fig.\ref{fig:EigenValueSpectrum_and_EigenFunctions}$(b)$, we show the corresponding eigenfunctions $\varphi_1$ and $\varphi_2$ -- physically describing the respective filament conformations -- for various values of $\alpha$.
+Below the buckling threshold, $\alpha < \alpha_{c1}$, all the modes are stable and, therefore, the filament remains straight (Fig.\ref{fig:EigenValueSpectrum_and_EigenFunctions}$(b)$, panel $(i)$).
 For $\alpha=150$ (Fig.\ref{fig:EigenValueSpectrum_and_EigenFunctions}$(b)$, panel $(ii)$), the first mode is unstable while the second remains stable.
-The filament conformation, $\varphi_1$, has a non-zero curvature and resembles a “U" shape.
-For $\alpha > \alpha_{c2}$, more complex conformations with larger wavenumbers arise (Fig.\ref{fig:EigenValueSpectrum_and_EigenFunctions}$(b)$, panels $(iii)$ and $(iv)$).
+The filament conformation, $\varphi_1$, has a nonzero curvature and resembles a “U" shape.
+For $\alpha > \alpha_{c2}$, more complex conformations with larger wavenumbers -- such as ``S" and ``W" shapes -- arise (Fig.\ref{fig:EigenValueSpectrum_and_EigenFunctions}$(b)$, panels $(iii)$ and $(iv)$).
 Note that in this case, $\varphi_1$ and $\varphi_2$ always come in an odd-even pair; an analogous result was found for the buckling instability of a passive filament under a compressional flow \citep{chakrabartiFlexibleFilamentsBuckle2020}.